Garmin Edge 540 vs. Edge 840 (Solar): Which One to Buy?

 So, before making your final call, consider the features you plan to use and your riding style.

 For example, if you set the data fields once and leave them as they are and won’t use navigation or maps too often, the 540 is the way to go (considering about 25% lower price than the 840).
-Otherwise, I strongly recommend the 840.
+Otherwise, I strongly recommend buying the 840.

 Winner: Edge 840 (Solar)